Nabil372/streaming-test-suite/README.md

 First, make sure [pyaudio](https://pypi.org/project/PyAudio/) and its [portaudio](http://portaudio.com/) dependency are installed, and you have a microphone connected to your computer.
 Then, run:

 `python test_suite.py -k YOUR_DEEPGRAM_API_KEY -i mic`

+You can also specify a callback url flag for Deepgram to send results to:

+`python test_suite.py -k YOUR_DEEPGRAM_API_KEY -i mic -c wss://your.callback.url`

 ## Subtitle Generation